 Ultimately, a deliberate, thoughtful approach to the sale with a buy-side perspective via a thorough due diligence checklist or more targeted assessments can help you avoid seller risks and support your value creation plan.

 Whether your tech company has established operations internationally or is exploring new domestic markets, there are important tax implications you should consider.
-The landscape of tax regulations, credits, and incentives is vast and complex, and identifying which opportunities apply to your business isn't straightforward.
-Here are our top questions to secure your tax position in 2025.
+Evolving tax policy changes, shaped by new tax credits and incentives, changing tax rates, and legislation, forms a complex, dynamic landscape.
+A proactive tax strategy is critical.
+Here are our top questions to secure your tax position in 2026.

-Are you monitoring your nexus footprint?
-The tech industry is known for distributed (often remote) workforces, allowing access to wider, global talent pools and offering flexibility to staff.
+- Are you monitoring your nexus footprint?
+The tech industry is known for its distributed workforces, allowing access to wider, global talent pools and offering flexibility to staff via remote positions.
 However, remote workers can constitute a nexus for business taxes, so monitoring your state filing footprint is crucial.
 Online sales, inventory, and business partnerships in other states can also place tax obligations on your organization — which is why a proactive approach to navigating state-specific tax rules is key.

-Have you taken advantage of R&D tax credits?
+- Have you taken advantage of R&D tax credits?
 A critical part of staying ahead of the innovation curve is investing in research and development (R&D) of your product or service.
 If your company invests in R&D in the United States, you may be eligible for a tax credit on qualified research expenses.
-If you’re considering offshoring your R&D activities, make sure you consider the impacts of the U.S. R&D capitalization requirements under Section 174 as well as the impact of forgoing the R&D tax credit.
+Additionally, make sure you’re up to date on the domestic R&E capitalization requirements under Section 174, which were significantly changed by the enactment of the One, Big, Beautiful Bill in July 2025.
+However, foreign R&E costs were excluded from the OBBB changes and continue to be subject to a 15-year amortization period.

-Have you identified Inflation Reduction Act tax credit opportunities?
+- Have you identified Inflation Reduction Act tax credit opportunities?
+While the One, Big, Beautiful Bill introduced sweeping changes to certain IRA energy tax credits, opportunities still exist for taxpayers to take advantage of available credits.
 Tech companies, particularly those in the cleantech sector have an opportunity to reduce their tax exposure as well as operational costs through investment in sustainable technologies via Inflation Reduction Act (IRA) tax credits.
 Review the available tax credits and incentives afforded by the IRA here.